alexataev/hello-world/README.md

 # hello-world

-Alex here, i like Node.js and QA Automation testing.
-I am here to lear more by doing Exchnage ideas and experineces!
+Alex here, I like Node.js and QA Automation testing.
+I am here to learn more by doing Exchnage ideas and share professional experineces!